Versi-Foam Systems

 What Does It Mean To Go Green?

 What do McDonald’s, Dell, Bank of America, and Honda have in common?
-As it turns out, they are taking the lead at the corporate level this year incorporating eco-friendly practices and finding ways to go green.
-They are modeling something on very large scale.
+As it turns out, they are taking the lead at the corporate level this year by incorporating eco-friendly practices and finding ways to go green.
+They are modeling something on a very large scale.
 But what about the average person?
 Have you ever wondered how to go green?
 Or maybe you want to take a few steps back and learn what it means to go green before you take your first action steps.

-There is no agreed upon definition of going green.
-In general however, we talk about things like sustainability, energy efficiency, reducing, reusing, and recycling.
+There is no agreed-upon definition of going green.
+In general, however, we talk about things like sustainability, energy efficiency, reducing, reusing, and recycling.
 The things that we as individuals have control over are conserving energy, reducing pollution, reducing waste, sourcing locally whenever possible, and using environmentally friendly products.

 Ways to go green vary with the household, the location, and the resources available.
 Someone who is leasing property has fewer options than a property owner.
 A family living in Wisconsin will have different challenges with energy consumption than a family living in Florida.
 But, no matter what the individual situation there are a number of simple, inexpensive ideas that can have a big impact.
 In fact, if you google “how to go green”, you will have 10,450,000,000 results to choose from.
 Even if you only look at the results on page one, you’ll find lots of quick and easy ideas.
 Here are a few of them.